johnmaeda/chat-from-terminal-js/README.md

 Enjoy!

+## Todo

+I ran out of time to get streaming running.
+If someone out there wants to make such a PR be my guest :+).

 ## Credits

 I was watching Matthew Bolaños do this and got jealous so wanted to learn how to do it myself.